Gordon Frickers, introduction, painter, artist, résumée, (resume, C. V.), an unusually versatile artist.

 Author: Sam Willis with an introduction by N.A.M.
 Rodger, Quercus Publishing Plc, 2007, ISBN 1847241719

-- Others include books in India, in Dubai (Published Quercus Publishing PLC) and 3 in progress at time of writing.
+- Others include books in India, in Dubai (Published Bloomsbury and Quercus Publishing PLC)

 - and numerous commercial sites such as:

-Fine art from recognised artists has consistently proven to be one of the very best investments.
+Frickers Fine Art, buying from recognised artists does consistently prove to be one of the very best investments.

 There are several qualities that bind the work of this versatile artist including remarkable sensitivity and an intense sense of searching for meaningful response, qualities shared with predecessors Frickers admires.